thomashzhang/InternPoints/README.md

-# UCBReqs
+# InternPoints
-A program that helps you check whether you've fulfilled all of your requirements.
+A program that keeps your interns in line.